-But how do you teach your dog to obey the “come” command?
+But how do you teach to obey the “come” command?
 And why is it important?
 Read this article to find out!

-Why Does My Dog Need to Learn the “Come” Command?
+Why does My Dog need to learn this Command?

-Training your dog to come when called will keep your canine safe.
+Training will keep your canine safe.
 As a pet owner, this should always be your number one concern when taking your dog out in public.

 Let’s consider a few examples that will help you understand why teaching your dog to come is vital.

 That could be a terrifying moment if you can’t trust your dog to obey the “come” command.
-But an obedient canine will turn around and return to you when called, which will direct your dog away from the source of danger.
+But an obedient canine will turn around and return to you when called, which will direct you away from the source of danger.

 Keeps You in Control

-Some locations allow dogs to be off-leash in open areas.
-One example of this is a dog beach.
+Some locations allow being off-leash in open areas.
+One example of this is a beach.

-You might feel that you have no control over your dog in those types of situations.
-After all, your dog could easily go running off into the distance.
-However, if your dog knows to come when you call, you remain in control even in off-leash settings.
+You might feel that you have no control in those types of situations.
+After all, your dog could quickly go running off into the distance.
+However, if your pet knows to come when you call, you remain in control even in off-leash settings.

-This control is important, even in an enclosed area, like a dog park.
-If your dog tends to get a little too rowdy with other dogs, you might need to break them up before things get too crazy.
-You can do this by telling your dog to come back to you.
+This control is essential, even in an enclosed area, like a park.
+If your dog tends to get a little too rowdy with others, you might need to break them up before things get too crazy.
+You can do this by telling to come back to you..

 Use the Leash When Necessary

-We have a few important reminders before diving into the next section.
+We have a few essential reminders before diving into the next section.

-- You don’t have to let your dog off the leash even when it’s legal.
-If you are still working on teaching your dog to come when called, you should wait to unclip that leash until you know your dog can be trusted to obey the “come” command.
+- You don’t have to let off the leash even when it’s legal.
+If you are still working on teaching this command, you should wait to unclip that leash until you know your dog can be trusted to obey the “come” command.

-- Keep your dog leashed whenever the law requires it.
+- Keep leashed whenever the law requires it.
 This applies to even the most obedient canines.

 Training Your Dog to Come When Called